dominatorul/Guides/erista.md

 # Erista Limits

+### Charger IC Limit:
+- Erista has a 15A PMIC, usually this limit won't be reached during overclocking.
+- The main limiting factor for Erista units is the 18W limit.

 ### Erista CPU Limits:
-- The Erista CPU limit of 15A is reached at 1785MHz without any UV or 2091MHz with CPU UV1.
+- The board limit of 18W is reached at 1785MHz without any UV or 2091MHz with CPU UV1.

 ### Erista GPU Limits:
-- The Erista GPU limit of 15A is reached at 921MHz without GPU UV with moderate speedos.
+- The board limit of 18W is reached at 921MHz without GPU UV with moderate speedos.

-### Charger IC Limit:
-- 18W limit restricts overclocking for Erista units.
-This is the main limiting factor, but the PMIC current limits for CPU and GPU will be reached first.

 ### GPU Scheduling:
 - **On:** Caps gpu usage at ~96.7%